stasionok/captcha-by-yandex-for-contact-form-7/readme.txt

 == Changelog ==
+= 1.1.1 =
+* Fix error when submit is button instead of input
+* Check WP 6.7.1 compatibility

+= 1.1.0 =
+* Refactor captcha loading
+* Fix load a few captchas on one page
+* Execute invisible captcha only on submitting (on page load was before)

+= 1.0.4 =
+* Add blueprint
+* Fix author name like my other plugins

+= 1.0.3 =
+* Update code due deploy review

-= 1.0.0 =
+= 1.0.2 =
-* Basic functionality released.
+Fix wp codex issue
+Allows using few forms in one page

 = 1.0.1 =
 Reduce php version to 7.4
 Fix verify captcha on some cases

-= 1.0.2 =
-Fix wp codex issue
-Allows using few forms in one page

-= 1.0.3 =
-* Update code due deploy review

-= 1.0.4 =
+= 1.0.0 =
-* Add blueprint
-* Fix author name like my other plugins
+* Basic functionality released.